MeisterTi/crew-and-chaos/ReadMe.md

 - Local coop game where each player controls a specific role (Helmsman, Sail Trimmer, Lookout, Navigator).
 - Every player sees the full boat from a third-person perspective.
-- Players interact with physical controls 鈥� sliders, wheels, ropes 鈥� that respond to real-time boat physics.
+- Players interact with physical controls sliders, wheels, ropes that respond to real-time boat physics.
 - Voice communication only (just like in the real world).
 - Designed for fun chaos, coordination, and shouting across the couch.